TillRS/suntopicmodel/README.md

 The semi-nonnegative matrix factorization approach was developed by [2]:
 - C. H. Q. Ding, T. Li and M. I. Jordan, "Convex and Semi-Nonnegative Matrix Factorizations," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 32, no. 1, pp. 45-55, Jan.
 2010, doi: 10.1109/TPAMI.2008.277.

-This repository is currently work in progress and **not ready** for final users.